Bob Saget, Comic and Star of TV’s ‘Full House,’ Found Dead in Hotel Room at 65

 Saget was born into a Jewish family in Philadelphia, the son of a supermarket-executive father and a mother who worked as a hospital administrator.
 His childhood was split between California and Philly, and he graduated from Temple University before embarking on a career in entertainment.
 His big break came in 1987, when he landed the role of Danny Tanner, an affable single dad raising three daughters in San Francisco with the help of his best friend Joey (Dave Coulier) and brother-in-law Jesse (John Stamos), on the ABC sitcom Full House.
 The series was an audience hit, and ran for eight seasons before ending its run in 1995.

-In addition to Full House, Saget hosted the popular comedy-clip program America’s Funniest Home Videos from 1989 to 1997, made memorable cameos as a cocaine addict in the Dave Chappelle cult classic Half Baked and a sex-crazed version of himself in the HBO show Entourage, and directed the 1998 comedy Dirty Work starring Norm Macdonald, who passed away in September of this year.
+In addition to Full House, Saget hosted the popular comedy-clip program America’s Funniest Home Videos from 1989 to 1997, made memorable cameos as a cocaine addict in the Dave Chappelle cult classic Half Baked and a sex-crazed version of himself in the HBO show Entourage, and directed the 1998 comedy Dirty Work starring Norm Macdonald, who passed away last September.
 He also provided the voice of Ted Mosby on the acclaimed CBS sitcom How I Met Your Mother.

 One of his most memorable routines involved him advising a member of the audience to not “fuck a goat,” as featured on his 2007 HBO special That Ain’t Right.